The following short stories are coming soon. Below are the categories you will be able to choose from.

 I clutched my passport tight, then got into the taxi and looked out the window at the lineup of day laborers, eyes sunken and sullen.
 They made me realize that on the other side of the river, ecotourism was doing more than just providing tourists with an exotic backdrop for Christmas cards.
 It was trickling down to all the Tswana.
 I looked back as the cab inched away, then we continued to Livingstone.

 An hour later, we reached the noise and congestion of Livingstone.
-Old, faded cars honked at every intersection, and women in long colorful skirts with matching headwraps pushed their way through the crowds.
+Old, sun-bleached cars honked at every intersection, and women in long colorful skirts with matching headwraps pushed their way through the crowds.
 I saw little evidence of Victorian-era colonial architecture in the mishmash of storefronts.
-We stopped for bananas at the Maramba Road food market but decided to take a rain-check on the roasted caterpillars.
+We continued on to pickup some bananas at the Maramba Road food market but decided to take a rain-check on the roasted caterpillars.

 The next day, on a path towards the deafening noise of The Falls, I overheard someone say, “Victoria Falls is just another waterfall.”